srmcgann/Coordinates/README.md

                        // ordinary texture ('map'), if one is also provided.
                        // note: reflections, color, textures, and canvasTextures may all be used together.
   wireframe: false,    // if true, display shape as lines
+  exportShape: false,  // exports any shape to its fast-loading, internal format,
+                       // the exported data can be saved into files and re-loaded
+                       // with as 'custom shape' type. 'exported' shapes are
+                       // displayed on-screen with copy-to-clipboard buttons.
+  downloadShape: false,// same as 'exportShape', but file(s) are downloaded instead
+                       // of displayed on screen.
   sphereize: 1,        // interpolate a polyhedron to a sphere (=1), and beyond
                          // read more below about this feature
   averageNormals: false, // generate/recompute normals for any shape @ load